 Always Strive to Deliver Value

 When crafting a follow-up, always strive to deliver something of value.
-That could be helpful information, exclusive access, or answers to questions they may have.
+That could be helpful information, exclusive access, or answers to their questions.
 You’ll stand out from the competition by delivering value in each message you send.
 Prospects will get more of what they want and need from your business.

 Keep it Quick

 When following up with prospects, it’s important to keep your message short and to the point.
 People receive many emails daily and don’t have time to read through long notes; they want you to get to the point and explain why you’re contacting them.
 Your email should be just a few sentences long, with no more than 250 words.

 When writing a follow-up, make it as compelling as possible.
 It should be difficult for the recipient to say no!
 The best way to do this is by offering something of value (e.g., a free trial period or exclusive offers).
 You could also include reviews and data showing how other customers have solved their pain points with your product or service.